HowestX/howestx-docs/final.md

     sudo /edx/bin/update configuration release
     sudo /edx/bin/update edx-platform release

-In case you get an 'Unable to resolve host' error, ass the following to `/etc/hosts`
+In case you get an 'Unable to resolve host' error, add the following to `/etc/hosts`

     127.0.1.1 {whatever ip}